Richienb/rdo/README.md

 - Response normalisation.
 - Sensible defaults.
 - Automatic request encoding.
-- Works in NodeJS and in the browser.
+- Works in Node.js and in the browser.
+- Actively Maintained.

 ## Install